5 Creating a CDM reference

 [1] "mock"

-However, we can instead set this name when creating our cdm reference.
+However, we can instead set this name to whatever else we want when creating our cdm reference.

 cdm <- cdmFromCon(db,